CDU-data-science-team/presentations/2022-09-08_NHS-R community_development/presentation.md

 * Building tools for everyone to use- WAGOLL
 * Lead by example- share, be inclusive, and be attractive to beginners

+## Open source

+* Natural to assume that the NHS is a collaborative enterprise
+* Until recently there were no mechanisms to help us cooperate at all
+* Everything is done over and over again, duplicatively, on proprietary DBs
+* In the recent past:
+    * No incentive to share
+    * Many barriers to sharing

+## Who does share?

 ## Building tools

 * Two tools today